Eight Dead in Plane Crash

 Ensenada police said all six passengers worked for the Baja California state government.
 One of the victims was Leobardo Roa Hellmecke, state director of the National Housing Institute.

 Roa Hellmecke and members of his staff were flying from Mexicali to Ensenada, according to police 2nd Lt.
 Javier Munoz of Maneadero, a town near the crash site.

 The two pilots and six passengers lived in Tijuana and Mexicali, Munoz said.
-The crash occurred at Rancho Packard, a canyon a few miles south of Ensenada, about 62 miles southeast of the state capital Tijuana.
+The crash occurred at Rancho Packard, a canyon a few miles south of Ensenada, about 62 miles southeast of Tijuana.

 Although the cause of the crash is under investigation, officials don’t suspect foul play.
 Munoz said visibility in the area was limited by dense fog Tuesday.